 “So my team and others have been doing work on these factors.
 But then I also feel we need to go beyond just these individual factors, which leads us to some social factors, neighborhood level factors, and in particular stress,” Palmer said.
 “Stress is another factor that, in some ways, disproportionately affects Black individuals in this country, because of the anti-Black racism that exists, which has shown to have one of the most powerful effects on people.
 That was the reason for this work that we began doing.”

-Although the experience of stress can be a good thing in certain situations for which it may positively impact behavior, chronic stress has significant negative impacts on the body.
+Although the experience of stress can be a good thing in certain situations for which it may positively impact behavior, chronic stress has significantly negative impacts on the body, according to Palmer.

 “Things get overburdened in both the sympathetic nervous system and the hypothalamic pituitary adrenal system.
 Then different biomarkers that are involved in inflammation, depression, and the immune system come into play more,” Palmer said.
 “That leads to a cascade of events with possible epigenetic modifications playing a role, [as well as] telomere shortening, and all of that can lead to cancer development, including possibly breast cancer.”